(Photo: Courtesy of Shakti)

 An acupressure mat is designed to target many pressure points at once.
 It can be used in different ways to treat different body parts—lying on it will stimulate the acupressure points by the spine, which can help with back pain relief, while standing on it will hit the stress-relieving spots on the bottoms of the feet.
 There are also spike-covered pillows made for the neck.

-When it comes to efficacy, the jury’s still out on acupressure mat benefits.
+When it comes to efficacy, the jury’s still out on acupressure.
 Cheung notes that there aren’t a lot of studies that support the claim that acupressure has health benefits.
 And there is even less research on the efficacy of acupressure mats—one study published in 2023 found that their use decreased perceived stress but not psychophysiological stress (meaning that while participants experienced better sleep and concentration, their blood pressure, heart rate and pain tolerance didn’t change significantly).

 Cheung’s verdict?
 If an acupressure mat helps you feel less stressed, use it—but don’t expect it to heal everything that ails you.